 Subsequently Nesta created a Centre for Collective Intelligence Design which is working on practical projects on topics ranging from jobs to cancer.
-With the UNDP we are helping to create 60 ‘Accelerator Labs’ around the world using collective intelligence methods to speed up solutions to the SDGs.
+With the UNDP (and Nesta) I helped to create 60 ‘Accelerator Labs’ around the world using collective intelligence methods to speed up solutions to the SDGs.
 In late 2019 we published a comprehensive playbook showing how to use CI in practice.
 A grants programme is supporting imaginative new ways of linking AI and CI and I am now confident that this will emerge as a significant academic discipline and field of practice.
 This will be a major focus of my new role at UCL.

 KNOWLEDGE AND DATA INFRASTRUCTURES

 My work using collective intelligence methods to address the SDGs has made me ever more convinced that the world is missing some basic knowledge and data infrastructures.
 Within big companies there are very sophisticated systems for managing information of all kinds.
 But there is almost nothing comparable for public goals.
 The world has very strong institutions organised around money - like the IMF and World Bank at a global level.
 But no comparable institutions for knowledge and data.

 This piece sets out the diagnosis and prescription in more detail, and shows the many projects done by Nesta which attempted to show in practice how the gaps could be filled.
 Taking this work further will be one of my priorities over the next few years.